 The results help answer a riddle in astronomy about galaxies with large extended disks of material spinning around them, far from their centers.
 Researchers didn’t understand how the outer material could be spinning so fast.
 The cold-mode allows for this rapid spinning, fitting another jigsaw piece into the puzzle of how galaxies grow.

 “The goal of simulating galaxies is to compare them to what telescopes observe and see if we really understand how to build a galaxy,” said Stewart.
-“It helps us makes sense of the real universe.”
+“It helps us make sense of the real universe.”

 Other authors of the paper are: James Bullock of the University of California, Irvine; Ariyeh Maller of the New York City College of Technology, Brooklyn, N.Y., Jürg Diemand of the University of Zurich, Switzerland; and James Wadsley of the McMaster University, Hamilton, Ontario, Canada.